-- 3.0 Restrictions Concerning Natural Formations - 3.1 Natural Rock or Hard Deposits in River Channel
+3.0 Restrictions Concerning Natural Formations

+3.1 Natural Rock or Hard Deposits in River Channel

 Natural rock or hard deposits located on or in the riverbed may act as riverbed controls and/or may increase aquatic habitat diversity.
 The importance of rock or hard deposit is dependent upon extent of its area, its thickness and other relevant factors.
 Based on these hard deposits, river is restrained to flow along a predefined alignment.
 Dredging/ de-silting/ mining shall not dislodge such hard deposits or dredging of collected silt upstream or downstream of such hard stratum shall not in turn displace it, whereby the river loses its control.
 Therefore, restrictions concerning natural rock deposits will have to be dealt case by case basis.
 River Ganga flows along important ghats of Varanasi and other such places, where people gather in large numbers.
 It is held to flow along these ghats due to peculiar alignment formed by rock or hard strata and silt deposits together.
-Hence, dredging / de-silting / mining shall be avoided at these places entirely along the width and at least 5 km upstream and downstream of such congregational areas.
-However, for navigational purpose, limited dredging will be allowed in such shallow reaches as recommended in DPR.
+Hence, dredging / de-silting / mining shall be avoided at these places entirely along the width and at least 5 km upstream and downstream of such shallow reaches as recommended in DPR.